-Precision of the CARD-PC's RTC falls roughly within ± 100 ppm (± 8.6 sec/day).
+Precision of the CARD-PC's RTC falls roughly within ±100ppm (±8.6sec/day).
 If the system requires more accurate clock function, be sure to connect RTC via external installation.

 The precision of RTC is determined by the vibration frequency of the quartz for the RTC.
 At room temperature, the vibration frequency of the quartz has Tolerance, and the vibration frequency varies according to change in temperature.
-The frequency Tolerance at room temperature is roughly \pm 50ppm.
+The frequency Tolerance at room temperature is roughly ±50ppm.
 The relationship between the temperature and the frequency can be shown in a secondary curve.
 The frequency is highest when the temperature is around 25°C, then the frequency drops as temperature changes.
 When the temperature reaches the maximum limit of the operating temperature of CARD-PC (in other words at CARD-PC's internal temperature of 70°C), the frequency is approximately 70 ppm lower than at room temperature.
-In conclusion, the RTC's precision is by and large about roughly \pm 100ppm.
+Also, at close to 0°C, the frequency is approximately 20 ppm lower than at room temperature.
+In conclusion, the RTC's precision is by and large about roughly ±100ppm.